Stories and Scenario Based Experiences

 As the following article explores, stories are important ways for humans to learn.
 “The human brain is hardwired to learn through stories, gaining valuable lessons through the experiences of others.”

 The following resource discusses 6 tips to create story based eLearning experiences.
-Includes a video of a webinar, slide deck, and other links to similar resources from the eLearning Brothers website.

 Scenario Based Learning